bentoml/BentoML/docs/quickstart.rst

     ``@env(with_current_conda_env=True)``

 * **api**: decorator allow us to add an entry point to accessing this service.
-  Each *api* will be translate into a REST endpoint when deploying as API server, or a CLI command when running the service as CLI tool.
+  Each *api* will be translated into a REST endpoint when deploying as API server, or a CLI command when running the service as CLI tool.